AraBlocks/ara-filesystem/README.md

 ## Usage

-The follow section lists the prerequisites for running the project as well as the available commands.

 >**Important**: Each CLI command requires the password of the owner identity (the one created with `aid create`).
-Do not forget this password, as it's the only way to interact with your AFS.
+Do not forget this password, as it's the only way to interact with the AFS.

 ### Prerequisites